amymlee/henrymeds/README.md

 PUT /client/confirm
 ```

-For POST /provider/new, the provider provides a JSON request body in the following form:
+For `POST /provider/new`, the provider provides a JSON request body in the following form:
 ```
 {
   "first_name": "John",